Baybay: Geography

 Baybay is bounded by Camotes Sea to the west, Albuera to the north, Inopacan to the south, Burauen, La Paz and MacArthur to the northeast, Javier to the east, and Abuyog and Mahaplag to the southeast.

 The climate is of Coronas Climate type IV, which is generally wet with no particularly discernible seasons.
 Its topography is generally mountainous in the eastern portion as it slopes down west towards the shore line.
 Generally an agricultural city, the common means of livelihood are farming and fishing.
 Some are engaged in hunting and in forestal activities.
 The most common crops grown are rice, corn, abaca, root crops, fruits, and vegetables.
 Various cottage industries can also be found in Baybay such as bamboo and rattan craft, ceramics, dress-making, fiber craft, food preservation, mat weaving, metal craft, furniture manufacture and other related activities.

 Barangays

+Baybay comprises 92 barangays.
+Each barangay consists of puroks and some have sitios.

-Baybay comprises 92 barangays, 23 of which are in the Poblacion, with one barangay jointly located.
+There are 23 barangays which are in the Poblacion, with one barangay jointly located.
 The remaining 68 are rural barangays.